FindMyPub.com

 Trading style

 The pub currently enjoys an excellent local trade as it has a leading choice and quality cask ale offer.
-The current licensee is local and plays his part in the local rural community which is vital to its popularity.
-The clientele is varied in social demographic and age with a broad range of customers that makes the pub special.
-It is not all horse riders and ale drinkers, with regular live bands and events, put on outside in the summer, world lagers, wines, and Gins are sold aplenty.
+The current licensee is local and plays a big part in the community, which is vital to its popularity.
+The clientele is varied in social demographics and age, with a broad range of customers that makes the pub special.
+It is not all horse riders and ale drinkers, with regular live bands and events put on outside in the summer, world lagers, wines, and gins are sold a plenty.
 Major sporting events are shown and well attended, especially rugby and football.
+Occasional live music is well received, given the space of the pub, which is normally smaller groups or solo artists.
+The pub is popular with destination drinkers and tourists, especially in the Summer, from the local camp sites or out walking in the Derbyshire countryside.
+Although the pub is predominantly used to serve drinking customers, the current licensee has developed a small food offer, which the new licensee will need to continue and develop.

 Key financials